drohrbaugh9/rekt/DISCLAIMER.md

 Opens a very small window with a button that does nothing in it

+## README.md

+The readme file for this repository

 ## rooster_crow.wav

 A sound file that sounds like a rooster crowing (be careful with your volume)